pjcv89/fasttext_inference/README.md

 # fastText inference via PySpark

 ## Overview

-This tutorial shows how to perform  inference using a [fastText](https://fasttext.cc/) model via PySpark user defined functions (**UDF's**).
+This repo. shows how to perform  inference using a [fastText](https://fasttext.cc/) model via PySpark user defined functions (**UDF's**), and via RDD's **mapPartitions**.

 For this illustrative example, we consider we have used the [stacksample](https://www.kaggle.com/stackoverflow/stacksample)  data for the use case where given (short) text of questions titles, we want to predict their most probable tags.
 For more info. regarding the data, the processing, and the training stage, you can refer to this [tutorial](https://github.com/pjcv89/AutoTag/).

-In this tutorial we assume we have:
+Here we assume we have:

-- An already trained fastText model.
+- An already trained fastText model file.
-- A test dataset with only text input, with already proper processing and cleaning, ready for inference.
+- A Parquet file with only text input, with already proper processing and cleaning, ready for inference.

-Thus, the aim of the tutorial is to show a way to perform scalable inference on the test dataset using the fastText model through PySpark.
+Please note that you can substitute these with another model file and another Parquet file, regarding other use cases.
+In short, the aim of the repo. is to show alternatives to perform scalable inference on the Parquet file using a fastText model file through PySpark.

 ## Requirements